ASX provides a solid platform for capital raisings

-Consistent with the objective of providing listed companies with flexible and efficient capital raising options, there is an initiative underway to reduce the timetable for standard entitlement offers (both renounceable and non-renounceable) from 26 days to 19 days.
-This would involve reducing the ex-period from 5 days to 3 days and applying that reduction to all other corporate actions that have an ex-period (except calls, conversions and expiries) to ensure consistency across all timetables.
+Consistent with the objective of providing listed companies with flexible and efficient capital raising options, an initiative to reduce the timetable for standard entitlement offers (both renounceable and non-renounceable) from 26 days to 19 days came into effect in April 2014.
+This reduced the ex-period from 5 days to 3 days and that reduction is also applied to all other corporate actions that have an ex-period (except calls, conversions and expiries) to ensure consistency across all timetables.
 This initiative seeks to better balance listed companies’ need for timely capital raising mechanisms and the opportunity for existing shareholders to participate in the capital raising.
-It is subject to regulatory approval and will not become effective prior to 2014.

 Accelerated entitlement offers

-Although accelerated entitlement offers have been facilitated for a number of years, it is proposed that new timetables be included in the ASX Listing Rules (subject to regulatory approval) to provide for greater certainty to issuers and to reduce administrative processes currently associated with these issues.
+Although accelerated entitlement offers have been facilitated for a number of years, the new timetables included in the ASX Listing Rules provide greater certainty to issuers and to reduce administrative processes previously associated with these issues.

 ASX capital raising rules